docljn/ljnoble_pda/project/project_evidence.md

 ### Show an interaction with data persistence.
 Take a screenshot of:
-- Data being inputted into your program
+- Data being input into your program

   ![](../screenshots/user_input_new_transaction.png)
 - Confirmation of the data being saved